 - Selling your cryptocurrency

 However, there are some nuances.
-To make it easier to understand, we break down what is considered a taxable event in crypto below.
+To make it easier to understand, we break down what is considered a crypto-taxable event below.

 A taxable event is a situation where you have to report to the IRS your capital gains and capital losses related to crypto transactions.
 The following points summarize the official IRS guidance from 2014, as well as recent updates.

-- If you trade cryptocurrency to a fiat currency like the US dollar, you create a taxable event.
+- If you trade cryptocurrency for a fiat currency like the US dollar, you create a taxable event.

 - If you trade virtual currency for virtual currency, it is also considered a taxable event.
 You also have to work on your crypto tax reporting and file your gains or losses to the IRS by using a fair market value in US dollars at the moment when the trade took place.

 - If you accept cryptocurrency as a form of payment for goods or services, you create a taxable event.
 Just like with trading, you must use the fair market value in USD at the moment of the transaction and the appropriate crypto tax rate on your tax reporting.

 - Crypto mining creates a taxable event.